Venkat-Gorla/smartmeal-serverless/README.md

 # 🍱 Smart Meals Platform

+A personal project to design and prototype a full-stack, event-driven, serverless meals application — built for learning, and future extensibility.

 “SmartMeal” — Meal sharing with image uploads, real-time voting, and notification via microservices on AWS using event-driven SNS and DynamoDB.
 Built in Node.js, deployed with serverless infra.

-# 🍱 Serverless Meals Platform

-A personal project to design and prototype a full-stack, event-driven, serverless meals application — built for learning, resume showcasing, and future extensibility.

 ## 📐 Architecture